fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 ## AWS S3

-Let's look next at a more useful scenerio: Reading a file (or part of a file) from AWS S3.
+Let's look next at reading a file (or part of a file) from AWS S3.

 ### AWS S3 URL